 What if there was a way to work out which of your friends you could beat in a fight… without actually hitting each other?

-In every group of mates, there’s a question which inevitably comes up at some point: who could take who in a fight?
+In every group of mates, there’s a question that inevitably comes up at some point: who could take who in a fight?

 But what if there was a way to actually test your skills against said friend, but without things turning into an all-around slugfest?
 A small gym on the edge of Sydney’s CBD district is doing just that.
 In an hour-long class, Corporate Fitness Centre is able to test the number of punches thrown, how fast you throw them and your overall intensity.